max0man0/P4-Network-Defense/README.md

     - If the filename is `defense.p4.bak`, it means that it will not be compiled.
 - `.../ml.p4`: The P4 program for the ML in P4 approach.
     - If the filename is `ml.p4.bak`, it means that it will not be compiled.
 - `.../multicast.p4`: A P4 program that only forwards packets (No defense).
-It always used in all switches except `s1`, i.e., the victim switch, and only sometimes used in `s1`.
+It is always used in all switches except `s1`, i.e., the victim switch, and only sometimes used in `s1`.
 - `.../test.p4`: A P4 program used for debugging.
     - If the filename is `test.p4.bak`, it means that it will not be compiled.
 ## How to Run